-New Hampshire lawmaker switches parties, joining Democrats because of GOP views on vaccines, masks
+New Hampshire lawmaker switches parties, joining Democrats because of GOP views on vaccines and masks

 When House Speaker Dick Hinch (R) died of covid-19 in December, Marsh tweeted, “Those in our caucus who refused to take precautions are responsible for Dick Hinch’s death.”

 He also gave a speech in early June against an amendment that he said would have restricted New Hampshire’s ability to control the spread of covid-19.
-After the speech, he was removed as vice chair of the Health, Human Services and Elderly Affairs Committee.
+Marsh said after the speech, the party pushed him out of his role as vice chair of the Health, Human Services and Elderly Affairs Committee.

 He said that within minutes of his announcement about switching parties Tuesday, he was removed from his newer post on the Election Law Committee.

-Marsh said he doesn’t expect to fit in any better with the Democrats than the Republicans, but he doesn’t see a third party as a viable option.
+Marsh said he does not expect to fit in any better with the Democrats than the Republicans, but he does not see a third party as a viable option.

 “At the end of the day I may decide that retirement is a better deal than politics, but it’s been an interesting ride,” he said.